futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER10.md

     },
     {
       "number": 7,
-      "focus": "Harmonic sophistication",
+      "focus": "Enhance Harmonic Knowledge",
-      "goal": "Be able to construct compelling chord progressions using extensions, voicings, and modal techniques for electronic music.", "course_rec": {
+      "goal": "How to construct compelling chord progressions using extensions, voicings, and modal techniques for electronic music.", "course_rec": {
         "title": "Chords in Electronic Music",
         "courseId": "chords-in-electronic-music",